MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/validate-apps-against-a-custom-image.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the "Select a VHD file to upload" button.](Media/Validate_apps_against_a_custom_image_2.png)](Media/Validate_apps_against_a_custom_image_2.png#lightbox)

 3. Follow the instructions from the popup to select your VHD image file from local.
-Once selected, click 'Download' link to generate PowerShell script which would help upload the file from your local path via PowerShell
+Once selected, click 'Download' link to generate PowerShell script which would help upload the file from your local path via PowerShell.
 > [!div class="mx-imgBorder"]
 > [![Screenshot of the popup.](Media/Validate_apps_against_a_custom_image_3.png)](Media/Validate_apps_against_a_custom_image_3.png#lightbox)